rohit053/test-gitignore/README.md

 # test-gitignore

 update readme
--- added some text for new commit
+-- added some text for new commit -- by vishal singh